 We normally do not recommend mixed fabrics, (those made of two different fabrics) for digital printing.
 The reason?
 The inks used generally react with one type of fibre more than the other.

-The inks don’t stick to certain mixed fabrics, so this could affect the colour of the design.
+The inks don’t stick to certain mixed materials, so this could affect the colour of the design.

 For instance, you cannot print on a low poly cotton fabric mix with sublimation inks.
-This is because the inks only bind to the polyester fibres in the fabric.
+This is because the inks only bind to the synthetic fibres in the fabric.

 For reactive dyes, you cannot print on fibres that are not natural.
 In the case of acid dyes, they will not even work on cotton fabric, only silk, wools and polyamide.
 In both cases, you need to specially prepare the fabric for printing.